 History of International Mountain Day

-On 11 December 2001, the United Nations declared the year 2002 as the “International Year of Mountains” for the awareness and importance of mountains.
-On 20 December 2002, the UN declared 11 December as “International Mountain Day” for the awareness of mountain development and urged upon the international community to hold events relating to sustainable mountain development on this date.
-The Food and Agriculture Organization (FAO) was appointed as the coordinating organization of the UN about this mission.
+On 11 December 2001, the United Nations declared 2002 as the “International Year of Mountains” for the awareness and importance of mountains.
+On 20 December 2002, the UN declared 11 December as “International Mountain Day” for the awareness of mountain development and urged the international community to hold events relating to sustainable mountain development on this date.
+The Food and Agriculture Organization (FAO) was appointed as the coordinating organization of the UN for this mission.

 The first International Mountain Day was observed on 11 December 2003.
-Each year UN allocates a theme for this day.
+Every year UN allocates a theme for this day.

 What are the Mountains?

 A mountain is made from rock and earth.
-There surface is rugged and hard to climb.
+Their surface is rugged and hard to climb.
 Mountains are filled with forests and animals.